AshmitDas19/JPaint/README.md

 ## ❓ FAQ

-**Q: Does JPaint support drawing with different colors?**
-A: Yes!
-You can easily switch brush colors from the palette.

-**Q: Can I clear the canvas and start again?**
-A: Absolutely!
-Just click the clear button to reset your workspace.

 **Q: Is JPaint beginner-friendly?**
 A: Yes, it's designed to be simple, intuitive, and easy to use for everyone.

-**Q: Can I extend the app with more features?**
-A: Definitely!
-The codebase is clean and easy to modify for custom features.

 **Q: Will it work on all operating systems?**
 A: Yes — as long as Java is installed, JPaint will run on Windows, macOS, and Linux.